EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 ### Autocomplete

-It's similar to Symfony's `Entity` type, but the values are loaded on demand via Ajax based on your input.
-This type is useful when a field is related to an entity with lots of database records.
-Autocompleting those fields improve backend performance and user experience:
+It's similar to Symfony's `Entity` type, but the values are loaded on demand via Ajax requests based on your input.
+This type is useful to improve the backend performance when a field is related to an entity with lots of database records:

 ```yaml
 easy_admin: